CodeYourFuture/syllabus-archive/node-db/week-18/review-of-course.md

 - Make sure installing and setting up and doing most basic exercise combining node and SQL is done on homework time.
 - Getting students into the "write sql", "delete .sqlite file" and "run sql" and inspect should be done on homework time
 - Put everything on trello up front and keep track.

--- buzzers for "I'm done on exercise", "I need help" -- date started -> check in date
+- trello for "I'm done on exercise"
+- date started -> check in date
--- we need to actually mark the homework and help people who get it wrong.
+- we need to actually mark the homework and help people who get it wrong.
+- Explicitly show the difference between arbitrary and random on order by.
+- flesh out examples on group by.
+- make the exercises more specific.
+- on

+arbitrary:

+- consistent ordering on computer A
+- consistent ordering that is different on computer B
+- consistent ordering on computer A that is different to what it was before.

+random:

+- show random 1, random 2